“Why do I want to know the truth of who I really am?”

 We can begin to acknowledge how, in all our fantasising, we lose sight of the obvious fact that all these wonderful benefits are still for the separate ‘me’.
 ‘Me’ who wants to control life; to get pleasure and escape pain.
 ‘Me’ who is built out of the very sense of longing and lack that it’s trying to escape.

-In all our fantasising we lose sight of the obvious fact that all these wonderful benefits are still for that very same imaginary ‘me’; ‘me’ who wants it all a certain way, ‘me’ who has an agenda, ‘me’ who wants more more more, always more.
-And so the feeling of separation is enhanced, driving more seeking creating more separation driving more seeking.
+And so the feeling of separation is only enhanced, driving more seeking creating more separation driving more seeking.
 We may go to the ends of the earth, taking on the most severe practises, whilst all the while aggrandising an ever more special, super hard core, spiritual ‘me’.

-What if we appeal to that deep honesty once more and sink through the layers of our seeming separate self?
+If we appeal to that deep honesty once more, and sink through the layers of our seeming separate self, what do we discover?

-In fully meeting the horror of that nothingness, that abyss, without turning away, without fleeing back into our world of make-believe, without expecting anything in return, no money, no fame, no eternal bliss, the miraculous revelation is that we are not destroyed!
-On the contrary, we come to realise all that we truly long for: the boundless freedom, the infinite love, the eternal joy that is our primordial, undivided nature.
+In fully opening to the seeming horror of that nothingness, that abyss, without turning away, without fleeing back into our world of make-believe, without expecting anything in return – no specialness, no recognition, no eternal bliss – the miraculous revelation is that we are not destroyed!
+On the contrary, we come to realise all that we truly long for: the indestructible love that is our essential, undivided nature.

-In knowing the separate self to be a figment, a phantom, a fabrication, we no longer having anything to protect.
+In that glorious realisation, there is no longer anything to uphold or protect.
 Our suit of armour is outmoded and redundant, on its way out to the mounting scrapyard of beliefs.

-The breath of love gives life to all; love that sees its own face shining in every fallen leaf, in every star and all that lies between.
+The breath of love gives life to all.
+Love sees its own face shining in every fallen leaf, in every star, and all that lies between.